-Nothing like topping some tender green bananas with sauteed onions and peppers to make them even better-tasting.
+Nothing like topping some tender Guineítos (Savory Unripe Bananas) with sauteed onions and peppers to make them even better-tasting.

-If you always though of bananas as just a fruit this is a chance to revisit your ideas about this versatile fruit.
-It’s delicate taste and texture (much kinder and forgiving than plantains) makes it a favorite accompaniment to meats and fish.
-You’ll love it.
+If you always thought of bananas as just a fruit, this is a chance to revisit your ideas.
+Green bananas have a more delicate taste and texture than plantains. which makes it a favorite accompaniment to meats and fish.

 - 8 unripe bananas

 - 1½ teaspoon of salt

 - 3 tablespoons of olive oil

 - 1 small onion cut into thin slices

 - 1 medium cubanela (cubanelle) pepper cut into strips

 - ¼ teaspoon of pepper, or to taste